Menu Close

 Kuala Lumpur is not a city where you can leave your bag in a public area, go to the washroom, and expect to find your stuff still there when you come back.

-Never leave your personal belongings unattended.
+• Never leave your personal belongings unattended.
 When dining alfresco, do not put your phone or purse on the table or within easy reach of passers-by.
 The same rule applies when walking, riding a bicycle, or riding a motorbike: keep your valuables out of sight.

-When buying bus tickets for long-distance journeys, do it at the ticket counters or machines, not from ticket touts loitering outside the bus terminal.
+• Buy bus tickets at the ticket counters or machines, not from ticket touts loitering outside the bus terminal.
 Alternatively, buy online from reputable websites like RedBus, Easybook and 12Go.
-On the same note, exercise caution when buying tour packages.

 Malaysia is a predominantly Muslim country and therefore requires a certain dress code.
 There are some places in the city where you can wear anything you like and not feel out of place (e.g. Bukit Bintang).